Struggling To Get Back To Job Hunting? Do A “Career Audit”

 How to restart the job hunt

-Treat it like a personal “career audit month,” McCaskill says.
-“Look at what roles were gaining traction in their industry, update your résumé to highlight transferable skills, and be prepared to be proactive.”
+Treat it like a personal “career audit month”, McCaskill says.
+“Look at what roles were gaining traction in their industry, update your CV to highlight transferable skills, and be prepared to be proactive.”

 AdvertisementADVERTISEMENT